OverDriveGain/environment/README.md

 3. **Nginx** to map `house.kaxtus.com` to the raspberry pi: `./ansible.sh -l cloud -t nginx`

 #### Configure home assistant
+to ssh into home assistant: ssh root@192.168.0.176 -p 10666 pass: manarmama3
-1. Install home assistant and confirm that its working by accessing GUI on `192.168.0.x:8123`
+2. Install home assistant and confirm that its working by accessing GUI on `192.168.0.x:8123`
 2. Enable terminal access from add-on, and preferably confirm by enabling ssh access without `gui`: enable advanced mode, enable remote access, etc
 3. in file `/config/configuration.yaml` add following, the ip `172.30.33.0` might need to change but its for the docker, the ip 192.168.0.176 is used for autossh later, its the ip with which the gui can be accessed as well as the ssh of the homeassistant:
 ```yaml